retargetly/sdk-ios/README.md

 ## Usage

-After installing, you might do some changes in the project that has Retargetly, the first thing is initialize the library, like so:
+After installing, you might do some changes in the project that has *Retargetly iOS SDK*, the first thing is initialize the library, like so:

-The recommended place to initialize the library is 'AppDelegate'
+The recommended place to initialize the library is 'AppDelegate' file:

 ```Swift
 import Retargetly